ChameleonCloud/docs/source/getting-started/faq.rst

 I have an account, but when I try to log in to OpenStack/Experiment it says my username/password is unknown, why?
 _________________________________________________________________________________________________________________

 You must be a member of an active project to access the OpenStack/Experiment interface.
-If you are PI Eligible, you can request a new project on the `Chameleon Project Management page <https://www.chameleoncloud.org/user/projects>`_.
-If you are not PI Eligible, you will need to be added to an existing project by the project PI.
-You can check that a project has an active Chameleon allocation by clicking on the View Project button.
+If you are :ref:`PI eligible <pi-eligibility>`, you can request a new project on the `Chameleon Project Management page <https://www.chameleoncloud.org/user/projects>`_.
+If you are not :ref:`PI eligible <pi-eligibility>`, you will need to be added to an existing project by the project PI.
+You can check that a project has an active Chameleon allocation by clicking on the *View Project* button.
 If you are part of a project but the allocation is Pending, it means your project is under review.
 If you still cannot log in, please `open a ticket with our help desk <https://www.chameleoncloud.org/user/help/>`_.

 .. _faq-appliances: